 Targeting Squid at Mordialloc Pier

-Squid is a frequent catch on the pier towards the front and mid parts of the pier.
-Just look for the squid ink which is a great indicator of where to target them.
-Anglers do well-suspending squid jigs with the use of a float.
 Targeting squid is a fun form of fishing growing in popularity with the reward of fresh calamari.
 Squid can be caught all year round, you will find them in shallow weedy areas and they respond well to jigs in clear water conditions.
 We recommend reading our detailed guide on How to catch squid around Melbourne.
-An egi rod between 7.5 foot and 9 foot in length is ideal and there are plenty of egi rods on the market fit for purpose.
+An egi rod between 7.5 feet and 9 feet in length is ideal and there are plenty of egi rods on the market fit for purpose.
 We recommend an 8 foot 3-inch rod paired with a 3000 size reel spooled with 15-pound braid.
-Squid jigs are prone to snags in this area, and we have found using slow sinking jigs in the smaller size of 2.5 and 3.0-gram jigs will help avoid this problem.
+Squid jigs are prone to snags in this area, and we have found that using slow sinking jigs in the smaller size of 2.5 and 3.0-gram jigs will help avoid this problem.
 Cast your squid jig to allow time for the jig to sink then do a series of lifts and pauses to imitate a wounded prawn.
 The natural temptation is to strike Instead, a subtle lift to keep line tension and a constant slow reel is all that’s required.

 Targeting mullet at Mordialloc Pier